-Getting ThereFrom Safford, drive eight miles south on US 191.
-Turn right onto the paved AZ 366, otherwise known as the Swift Trail Parkway, and start driving up the mountain.
+Getting ThereFrom Safford, drive 7.5 miles south on US-191.
+Turn right onto the paved AZ-366, the Swift Trail Parkway, and start driving up the mountain.
 The road is straight at first, but becomes winding after a few miles.
-After 11.5 miles, you’ll reach the Arcadia Campground at 6,700'.
-This is where the Arcadia Trail begins.
-If you want to climb Mount Graham from the bottom, this is where you want to start.
-Otherwise, you can continue driving all the way up to the closure boundary on Forest Road 507.
+After 11.5 miles, you’ll reach the Arcadia Campground at 6,700' (see below).
+The road is gated here between November 15 and April 15.

 Mountain ConditionsContact the Coronado National Forest, Safford Ranger District, at 928-428-4150 for the latest information.

 Forest Service Map: Coronado National Forest (Safford and Santa Catalina Ranger Districts).